KevinSee/STADEM/README.md

 ## Installation instructions

-To install `r STADEM` you can use Hadley Wickham's `r devtools` package.
+To install `STADEM` you can use Hadley Wickham's `devtools` package.
 To install and load the devtools package use:

 ```{r}
 install.packages("devtools")